 Students who want to add a second major (or change their current second major) must have 30 hours in-residence and minimum UT and communication GPAs of 2.75.

-Students who are not already enrolled in the Moody College of Communication may apply only twice to change their major and must submit the application within their first three long-semesters at UT.
+Students who are not already enrolled in the Moody College of Communication may apply only twice to change their major and must submit the application within their first four long-semesters at UT.
 Students are required to attend an internal transfer information session.

 Prospective University of Texas at Austin students should visit to learn about the application process and how to declare a major.